-In the first half of 2020, a larger proportion of M&A deals were aborted prior to signing, as parties chose either to cancel or to defer the transaction indefinitely.
+In 2020, a number of M&A deals were aborted prior to signing as parties chose to cancel or defer the transaction indefinitely.
 Obstacles to the deal-making process included the economic downturn and related uncertainties caused by COVID-19 and the impact of government closures, travel restrictions and lockdowns.
-However, many paused deal processes were restarted in the third quarter of 2020.
-As noted in 1.2 Corporates and LBOs, Hong Kong M&A activity increased by 0.7% year on year to USD22 billion in 2020.
+However, many paused deal processes were restarted in 2021.
+As noted in 1.2 Corporates and LBOs, M&A activity involving Hong Kong companies increased by approximately 49% year on year to approximately USD182.79 billion in 2021.

-Following the onset of COVID-19, a growing number of deals feature the adoption of price adjustment and deferred consideration mechanisms, as well as the use of share-for-share exchanges and a mixture of shares, loan notes and cash in varying proportions.
+Following the onset of COVID-19, a growing number of deals feature the adoption of price adjustment and deferred consideration mechanisms, as well as share-for-share exchanges and a mixture of shares, loan notes and cash in varying proportions.

-Looking ahead, opportunistic M&A is expected to rise, as businesses explore strategic options (including sale) and excess liquidity is utilised.
+Looking ahead, opportunistic M&A is expected to rise as businesses explore strategic options (including sales), and excess liquidity is utilised.

-As noted in 1.2 Corporates and LBOs, unlike the rise in M&A activity, Hong Kong's aggregate loan value fell by 15.5% from an aggregate value of USD53.79 billion in 2019 to an aggregate value of USD 45.47 billion in 2020.
-This is part of a broader trend in the Asia-Pacific region, which has experienced a general decline in loan activity attributable to the uncertainty caused by COV-ID-19, as many borrowers placed fundraising, as well as acquisition and capital expenditure plans, on hold.
-In addition, given the volatility in the market, more borrowers sought covenant amendments or waivers from lenders.
-Overall, in 2020 there was a decline in banking activity involving new transactions or new credits, as many banks prioritised preserving their capital to support existing clients.
+As noted in 1.2 Corporates and LBOs, in line with the rise in M&A activity, Hong Kong's aggregate loan value increased by approximately 23.4%, from an aggregate value of approximately USD45.61 billion in 2020 to approximately USD56.29 billion in 2021.
+This is part of a broader trend in the Asia-Pacific region, which has experienced a general increase in loan activity attributable to the gradual recovery from the adverse effects of COVID-19, as some fundraising activity, as well as acquisition and capital expenditure plans previously placed on hold, were restarted in 2021.
+Overall, in 2021 there was an increase in banking activity in Hong Kong and the aggregate loan value reached the pre-COVID-19 pandemic level.

-The Hong Kong regulatory authorities have also introduced various relief measures in 2020 to assist struggling businesses and support borrowers.
+The Hong Kong regulatory authorities have also introduced various relief measures to assist struggling businesses and support borrowers.

-In February 2020, the Hong Kong Monetary Authority (HKMA), the government authority responsible for maintaining monetary and banking stability in Hong Kong, published a circular on "Measures to relieve the impact of the novel coronavirus" where it welcomed initiatives taken by Authorised Institutions (AIs), which broadly comprise banks and deposit-taking institutions, to roll out temporary relief measures for their customers.
+In February 2020, the Hong Kong Monetary Authority (HKMA), the government authority responsible for maintaining monetary and banking stability in Hong Kong, published a circular on "Measures to relieve the impact of the novel coronavirus", where it welcomed initiatives taken by Authorised Institutions (Als), which broadly comprise banks and deposit-taking institutions, to roll out temporary relief measures for their customers.

 Measures considered included a principal repayment moratorium for residential and commercial mortgages, fee reductions for credit-card borrowing and restructuring of repayment schedules for corporate loans.

-The HKMA also extended the pre-approved principal-payment holiday scheme for small and medium corporates, most recently on 2 September 2020, to include principal that was otherwise due to be repaid on or before 30 April 2021.
+The HKMA also extended the pre-approved principal-payment holiday scheme for small and medium corporates, most recently on 23 February 2022, to include principal otherwise due to be repaid on or before 31 October 2022.
+The pre-approved principal repayment holiday scheme contains an option for customers to resume partial repayments over one year.

-In April 2020, the Government introduced a "Special 100% Loan Guarantee" under the SME Financing Guarantee Scheme, under which a 100% loan guarantee is provided by the Government to lending Als.
-With effect from 29 March 2021:
+In April 2020, the government introduced a "Special 100% Loan Guarantee" under the SME Financing Guarantee Scheme (Scheme), under which a 100% loan guarantee is provided by the government to lending Als.
+On 23 February 2022, the Financial Secretary announced further enhanced measures in relation to the Scheme; the latest details are as follows:

-- eligible enterprises must have been in operation for at least three months in Hong Kong as at 30 June 2020, and have suffered at least a 30% decline in sales turnover in any month since February 2020 (Affected Period) compared with the monthly average of any quarter from January 2019 to June 2020 (Reference Period), provided that the Affected Period must not be earlier than the Reference Period; - the maximum loan amount for each eligible enterprise is the total amount of employee wages and rents for 18 months or HKD6 million, whichever is the lower; and - the maximum guarantee period is eight years.
+- eligible enterprises must have been in operation for at least three months in Hong Kong as of 31 March 2022 and have suffered at least a 30% decline in sales turnover in any month since February 2020 (Affected Period) compared with the monthly average of any quarter from January 2019 to March 2022 (Reference Period), provided that the Affected Period must not be earlier than the Reference Period; - the maximum loan amount for each eligible enterprise is the total amount of employee wages and rents for 27 months or HKD9 million, whichever is the lower; and - the maximum repayment period is ten years, and the maximum duration of principal moratorium is 30 months.